'Gaana bajaao, light jalao': Hindi requests on Alexa grow 52% in a year as Amazon goes more local

 Amazon first launched multi-language support on Alexa devices in 2019 — two years after bringing the voice assistant to India.“India has uniquely challenged our AI teams with its cultural and linguistic diversity.
 We have worked to ensure that customers can interact with Alexa in different regional variants of colloquial Hindi,” Rohit Prasad, Amazon VP and Head Scientist of Alexa AI, had said at the time of launch.

-Three years since, Alexa has been further embraced by the average Indian user.
+Three years since, Alexa has been further embraced by the average Indian users.
 While Amazon doesn’t share country-specific numbers, it estimates that local language voice requests from India are made “millions of times in a day”.
 From playing music to seeking weather information and checking cricket scores to enabling smart home control to setting alarms/reminders and more — Indians have found a multitude of daily use cases for Alexa.

 Amazon uses its Alexa Natural Language Understanding (NLU) tech to improve the multilingual model for English and Hindi languages, which has made the voice service better at responding to mixed-language (Hinglish) requests too.
 Alexa is now equipped to answer questions simultaneously in English, Hindi and Hinglish.

 “I am excited to see the increase in usage of Alexa in Hindi over the last three years.
-This encourages us to keep innovating and add locally relevant information and features to Alexa,” Dilip R.S shares.
+This encourages us to keep innovating and add locally relevant information and features to Alexa,” Dilip shares.

 Popular requests in Hindi